VISHAKA-TIBREWAL/BusinessInsightPlus/README.md

 # BusinessNewsInsights

-A MERN stack application that provides AI-summarized business news and stock market data.
+A MERN stack application that provides business news and stock market data.

 ## Features